Uniquely optimal codes of low complexity are symmetric: A motivating example

-\begin{proof} Let $G$ denote the Gram matrix of $X$, and interpret $A:=I-G$ as a weighted adjacency matrix of a graph.
+\begin{theorem} Fix $d\geq 2$ and $k\in\{2,\ldots,d\}$ and consider any $X\subseteq S^{d-1}$ with $|X|=d+k$ that achieves equality in Rankin's orthoplex bound.
+Then there exists a possibly empty subset $X_0\subseteq X$ and a partition $X_1\sqcup\cdots\sqcup X_l=X\setminus X_0$ with $l\geq k$ such that \begin{itemize} \item[(i)] $|X_0|=\operatorname{dim}\operatorname{span}X_0$, \item[(ii)] $|X_i|=\operatorname{dim}\operatorname{span}X_i+1$ for each $i\in[l]$, and \item[(iii)] $\operatorname{span}X_i\perp\operatorname{span}X_j$ whenever $i\neq j$. \end{itemize} \end{theorem} We note that this result also appears as Theorem 3 in \cite{Kuperberg:07}, where the proof is geometric in nature. \begin{proof} Let $G$ denote the Gram matrix of $X$, and interpret $A:=I-G$ as a weighted adjacency matrix of a graph.
 Permute rows and columns of $A$ so that it is block diagonal with each block corresponding to a connected component.
 For each submatrix that resides in a diagonal block, we apply the Perron--Frobenius theorem for irreducible matrices to conclude that the largest eigenvalue has multiplicity $1$, and furthermore, the corresponding eigenvector is strictly positive on that block.
 Considering the top eigenvalues of $A$ correspond to the bottom eigenvalues of $G$, it follows that the null space of $G$ is spanned by some subset $\{v_1,\ldots,v_l\}$ of these eigenvectors.